ecks0/syx/README.md

 knobs max
 ```

-The underscore `_` is an alias for the name of the most recently applied profile.
+The underscore `_` is an alias for the most recently applied profile.
 ```
 # apply max
 knobs max